aniketmuruskar/angular-validation/README.md

 ## Getting Started

-To get you started with angular js you can simply clone the `angular-validation` repository and install the dependencies:
+To get you started with angularjs validation you can simply clone the `angular-validation` repository and install the dependencies.

 ## Prerequisites